 You Are Losing Money

-- You’re Losing Money: Since emergency funds must be accessible, the best place to save them is in a savings account at your bank or credit union, or with an online bank, where it can earn a higher interest rate than at a brick-and-mortar institution.
+Because emergency funds must be accessible, the best place to save them is in a savings account at your bank or credit union, or with an online bank, where it can earn a higher interest rate than at a brick-and-mortar institution.
 But even at the “higher” end, your money is still only earning around 1 percent annually.
 Your emergency fund, regardless of where you have it saved, doesn't outpace inflation, so you are losing money.
 Having more in it than you need increases your losses.

 Your emergency fund is essentially an insurance policy: You are protecting yourself if something goes wrong.
 So approach your emergency savings the same way you would approach covering yourself with, say, auto or life insurance.
-You want to select enough coverage, but you don't want to choose so much that you are wasting your money on premiums (or in this case, having your money sit around earning next-to-nothing).
-Just as you might skimp on certain forms of insurance you don’t think you’re likely to ever use, so too can you go a bit lower on your emergency savings if you feel your financial position is relatively secure.
+You want to select enough coverage, but you don't want to choose so much that you are wasting your money on premiums or, in this case, having your money sit around earning nothing.
+Just as you might skimp on certain forms of insurance you don’t think you’re likely ever to use, so too can you go a bit lower on your emergency savings if you feel your financial position is relatively secure.

 Having savings earmarked for emergencies will prevent you from borrowing in your time of need, whether it’s via credit card or from a friend or relative, and it will also help you avoid dipping into your retirement accounts.
 That being said, if you do contribute to a Roth IRA, know that you can withdraw funds for medical expenses without penalties (there are also allowances for buying your first home).
-Be mindful that you are unplugging money from earning interest, so this should be seen as somewhat of a last resort, but certainly, one to consider before covering your emergency with debt.
+Be mindful that you are unplugging money from earning interest, so this should be a last resort, but certainly, one to consider before covering your emergency with debt.

 Your Emergency Fund Should Support Your Financial Plan